Undergraduate Course Catalog 2015-2016

 HIST 797, Colloquium in History (fulfills the Discovery Program capstone requirement for history majors and is taken during the senior year)

-An approved area of specialization: Four courses numbered 500 and above centered around a nation, region, time period, interdisciplinary theme, or other subject approved by a faculty adviser.
+An approved area of specialization: either four or five courses numbered 500 and above centered around a nation, region, time period, interdisciplinary theme, or other subject approved by a faculty adviser.
 Two of these courses may be in another program, if the student’s adviser approves.

 A particular feature of the history program at UNH Manchester is the opportunity to do internships for academic credit.
 These internships, which enable students to work in museums, historical societies, government agencies, archives, and in other institutional settings, are arranged with the help of the faculty.

 A typical first-year program consists of at least two history courses (e.g., Introduction to Historical Thinking, Western Civilization, Historical Survey of American Civilization, etc.); First-Year English; three to five Discovery Program requirements; and/or electives.